mharen/mharen.github.io/blog/2010/2010-03-word-document-automation-with-net-4.md

 title: 'Word Document Automation with .NET 4: Attach Styles From a Template'
 ---

-<p>I’ve been working with document generation a <a href="../2010/2010-02-word-document-automation-with-net-4.html">bit</a> <a href="../2010/2010-02-word-document-automation-with-net-4_27.html">lately</a>.
+I’ve been working with document generation a <a href="../2010/2010-02-word-document-automation-with-net-4.html">bit</a> <a href="../2010/2010-02-word-document-automation-with-net-4_27.html">lately</a>.
 The latest hurdle I’ve had to jump is related to styles.
 I’ve found that the technique I’m using to merge styles is nice and easy but has one undesired feature: each source doc brings its own styles with it, overwriting any existing styles that have already been imported as it goes.
-This is nice in a lot of ways, but not what I want at the moment.</p>
+This is nice in a lot of ways, but not what I want at the moment.

-<p>After a lot of trial and error, I’ve come up with a super simple way to apply a single set of styles to the finished document:</p>  <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">static</span> <span class="kwrd">void</span> StyleDocument(Document document, <span class="kwrd">string</span> templateFile)
+After a lot of trial and error, I’ve come up with a super simple way to apply a single set of styles to the finished document:  <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">static</span> <span class="kwrd">void</span> StyleDocument(Document document, <span class="kwrd">string</span> templateFile)
 {
     document.CopyStylesFromTemplate(templateFile);
 }</pre>

-<p>That’s it!
+That’s it!
 This will take all the styles from the given .dotx or .docx file and apply them to the given document object.
-If you only have a file path of the document that needs to be styled, you’ll need to open/close it, too, with this overload (in addition to the above method):</p>
+If you only have a file path of the document that needs to be styled, you’ll need to open/close it, too, with this overload (in addition to the above method):

 <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">static</span> <span class="kwrd">void</span> StyleDocument(<span class="kwrd">string</span> file, <span class="kwrd">string</span> templateFile)
 {